Flying Cloud (clipper): British clipper to Australia and New Zealand, New Brunswick timber trade

 In 1862, Flying Cloud was sold to the Black Ball Line, Liverpool, sailing under British colors without change of name, and was soon traveling between the mother country and Australia and New Zealand.
 Her latter years were spent in the log trade between Newcastle upon Tyne, England, and Saint John, New Brunswick, Canada.

 Loss of the ship

 On 19 June 1874, Flying Cloud went aground on the Beacon Island bar, Saint John, New Brunswick.
-After she was refloated, it was discovered that her back was broken.
+After she was refloated, it was discovered that her keel was broken.
 The following June she was burned for the scrap metal value of her copper and iron fastenings.

 Ballad

 A well-known ballad about a ship named Flying Cloud tells the story of an Irishman who was pressed into sailing on the ship on a slaving voyage from Baltimore via Bermuda to West Africa, which led to another voyage as a pirate ship that resulted in the execution of the crew at Newgate.
 However, these events are nothing to do with the actual history of the clipper ship.